5T33Z0/Clover-Crate/ACPI/README.md

 **Rename Devices** Rules: </br>![Rendev](https://user-images.githubusercontent.com/76865553/183251818-221b4451-5f97-44bc-976b-3d79561d4a86.png)</br>
 **Outcome in DSDT**:</br>![Rename_Devices](https://user-images.githubusercontent.com/76865553/183251834-bc70e0c1-f070-49b8-9cbf-aafdcca0841d.png)

-So, which approch you apply is up to you.
+So, which approach you apply is up to you.
 Using DSDT patches section has the advantage, that you can turn this rules as needed, which you can't do when using the `RenameDevices`feature.
-But on the other hand youc an specify exact locations to apply a patch to.
+But on the other hand, you can specify exact locations to apply a patch to.

 <details>
 <summary><strong>Excursion: Renaming Devices Basics</strong> (click to reveal)</summary>